QuantEcon/lecture-source-py/rst_files/wald_friedman.rst

         return Q

-To solve the model, we will iterate using `T` to find the fixed point
+To solve the model, we will iterate using `Q` to find the fixed point

 .. code-block:: python3